 Leaving Kruger we travel to the small landlocked country of Swaziland heading to the Hlane Royal National Park.
 Situated in the northeast of the Kingdom of Swaziland, Hlane Royal Park is Swaziland’s biggest game reserve at around 30000 hectares, including the adjacent wildlife concessions.

 Today we leave the friendly Swaziland Kingdom behind making our way north into Mozambique on the east coast of Africa.
-We drive to Bilene, passing through the beautiful coastal landscapes of tropical Mozambique.
+We drive to Maputo, passing through the beautiful rural landscapes of tropical Mozambique.
+Arriving in Maputo your safari guide drives you around the capital a bit and then you can relax at the hotel, or explore on foot and eat out tonight (own expense).

 The lively seaside town of Vilanculos is ideally located for exploring the three main islands of the Bazaruto Archipelago (Bazaruto, Benguerra and Magaruque), lying just off the mainland of Mozambique.
 The Bazaruto Archipelago is Mozambique’s premier travel destination - a tropical beach paradise with clear turquoise waters and palm fringed islands.
 As a protected area, the reefs are pristine and the sea life here is spectacular.
-Snorkelling is one of the best ways to enjoy this aquatic wonderland.
+Arriving at the lodge in Vilanculos late this afternoon your guide will tell you more about the trip to Bazaruto on day 11.

 We stay at a comfortable lodge with a swimming pool, bar, shop and laundry facilities.

-Today we take a day trip to the dazzling Bazaruto Archipelago, known as the Pearl of the Indian Ocean.
-Early this morning we set off for the Bazaruto Islands by speedboat, heading to the renowned Two Mile Reef.
-Here we stop for a swim or some snorkelling before continuing to Bazaruto for lunch.
+Today we take a day trip to the dazzling Bazaruto Archipelago (included in Activity Package), known as the Pearl of the Indian Ocean.
+Early this morning we set off for the Bazaruto Islands by speedboat (or traditional dhow depending on the weather) heading to the renowned Two Mile Reef.
+Here we stop for a swim or some snorkelling, one of the best ways to enjoy this aquatic wonderland, before continuing to Bazaruto for lunch.
+You have the chance to explore the islands on foot and go snorkelling on the colourful reefs.
+After lunch, we make our way back to Vilanculos.
+Once back in Vilanculos you have some time to spruce up for our sunset Dhow cruise.
+The Dhow is a traditional sailing vessel that has long been used along the east coast of Africa.

 This cluster of five unspoiled tropical islands is considered one of the most beautiful places in Africa.
 Mozambique’s only marine reserve, Bazaruto is world-renowned for its superb diving and snorkelling given the abundant sea creatures inhabiting its intact reefs.
 Marine life includes an impressive variety of tropical fish, whales and dolphins, as well as the rare Dugong (sea cow) and Nile crocodiles.
 Some of the aquatic creatures sighted on dives include whale sharks, manta rays, turtles, lobsters, barracuda, clown fish, Moorish idols and mackerel.
 Antelopes, Samango monkeys and around 180 bird species also inhabit the Bazaruto islands.